-How do you think Jewelry trends have changed over the years?
+How do you think Jewellery trends have changed over the years?

-In India, many brides buy jewelry from traditional jewelers while a few get it designed by Jewelry designers.
+In India, many brides buy jewellery from traditional jewelers while a few get it designed by Jewellery designers.

-A women’s attitude and personality is reflected in the jewelry that she wears.
-A jewelry designer, suggests and designs based on how you articulate what you want, or what she thinks will look great on you, a designer gives you ideas not only about the jewelry but about your outfit and accessories too.
-In my personal opinion, the big mistake most brides make is to buy the outfit first and the jewelry next.
-Jewelry is the centerpiece and not the other way round.
-Most brides do get excited when they see a lovely wedding outfit, and decide to buy it before figuring out the jewelry bit.
-But as maturity sets in, they realize that jewelry is something that will remain relevant and more wearable for many years.
+A women’s attitude and personality is reflected in the jewellery that she wears.
+A jewellery designer, suggests and designs based on how you articulate what you want, or what she thinks will look great on you, a designer gives you ideas not only about the jewellery but about your outfit and accessories too.
+In my personal opinion, the big mistake most brides make is to buy the outfit first and the jewellery next.
+Jewellery is the centerpiece and not the other way round.
+Most brides do get excited when they see a lovely wedding outfit, and decide to buy it before figuring out the jewellery bit.
+But as maturity sets in, they realize that jewellery is something that will remain relevant and more wearable for many years.
 So it definitely needs more attention and care in selection.

 How would you define Maheep Kapoor designs?